JazzXHiro/Obsidian/1 - Rough Notes/R&M.md

 # Is it Important?
 How?
 User group?

 Video games at base are a dominant media of an entertainment.
 They are a beautiful median of art.
-Games tell countless stories through the medium of visual/sensual/sound medium
+Games tell countless stories through the medium of visual/sensual/sound medium.
+However, not

 ---